bbugyi200/funky/README.md

 ### Screenshot Walk-Through

 Normally, when we enter an invalid command in a bash terminal, we are greeted with an error message and a suggestion for what commands we could have meant instead.
-The snippet above (placed in my bashrc file) reroutes this "invalid" command to the `LocalAlias` function instead.
-Here's how creating a local-alias looks.
+The snippet above (placed in my `~/.bashrc` file) reroutes this "invalid" command to the `LocalAlias` function instead.
+Here's how creating a local-alias looks:

 ![Create Alias](img/create.png "Create Alias")